Vomitblood/rustmon/README.md

 - Fetch the colorscript of a Pokemon from the internet.
 - Extract to a custom location for your own use.

-## Coming soon
+## Say

 - Pokemonsay, inspired by cowsay.
-Will be accessible by the subcommand `say`.
+Pipe text into it or use `--text` to make a Pokemon say it.

 ## Credits